-The AWIN GW100 gateway can function as a protocol converter by mapping the HART command data from the WirelessHART network to Modbus TCP registers.
+The AWIN GW100 rev.2 gateway can function as a protocol converter by mapping the HART command data from the WirelessHART network to Modbus TCP registers.
 This allows for easy integration of HART data into Modbus TCP host system.

-3.6 Network Topology View
+3.6 Network Topology Table

-The AWIN GW100 gateway's web interface provides a table with connectivity information of Wireless HART devices.
+The AWIN GW100 rev.2 gateway's web interface provides a table with connectivity information of WirelessHART devices.
 It also shows the strength of wireless mesh network in a color-coded format.

-3.7 Ethernet Network Connectivity
+3.7 Network Connectivity

-AWIN GW100's Ethernet port shall be connected to an Ethernet switch.
+AWIN GW100 rev.2 has built-in four ports.
+Any one of the ports P1-P4 can be connected to an Ethernet switch.
 The switch can be part of a host network.
-A typical host system on the host network could be a PLC or Automation controller using ModbusTCP protocol to communicate to the gateway.
+A typical host system on the network can be a PLC or Automation controller using ModbusTCP protocol to communicate to the gateway.
+Multiple ports shall not be connected to the same switch or network.
+Only one port shall be connected to the host network.